 If you are lucky enough to live somewhere that experiences all four seasons, then these bins can help be storage for the items that won’t be used for the winter season.
 We’re talking about winter boots and burly jackets.
 As well as winter gear for other cold activities, you can have storage for them during the warmer months of the year.
 It can help clear up your closet and enjoy the room and storage for the next half of the year.

-If you’re a crafty person and we don’t mean in a deceitful way, you might need more storage for your art supplies.
-These empty bins can be repurposed to hold all types of art supplies, craft supplies, and drawing supplies that you may have.
-You can paint over the jug and then place it nearby wherever your main art station resides.
+If you’re a crafty person and we don’t mean deceitfully, you might need more storage for your art supplies.
+These empty bins can be repurposed to hold all types of art, craft, and drawing supplies that you may have.
+You can paint over the jug and place it wherever your main art station resides.
 No more painting or drawing or artsy clutter in general, just a tidy space with designated areas for all your supplies.

 Redesign them or not, but these empty bins can still make nice, upright storage for your magazines and newspapers.
 You can keep them tucked under a table where they’re just enough on display.
 Sometimes loose paper like magazines, can be hard to place and ultimately add up your clutter.
 It’s good to have a designated place to dump them once your done reading them.

-You’ll probably want to keep your more sensitive documents under lock and key somewhere, but if you’re just starting out on your own, these jugs can be really helpful in keeping your important paperwork in one place.
-We’re talking bills, invoices, pay stubs, and many more.
-This is why these empty jugs can be a big help, they’re repurposeful abilities can give you more organization than you’ve ever known!
+You’ll probably want to keep your more sensitive documents under lock and key somewhere, but if you’re just starting on your own, these jugs can help keep your important paperwork in one place.
+We’re talking bills, invoices, pay stubs, and more.

 DIY projects can truly be fun and bring about helpful inventions to live life easier.
 One of those fun projects you can do is create a stacked shelving unit in your garage.
 You can paint over the buckets if you’d like, but it doesn’t matter too much.
 Just glue them on top of each other with them all facing outward and now you have concise storage for everything!

-For my cooks and root lovers out there, you can finally have under the sink storage for those potatoes and roots.
+For my cooks and root lovers out there, you can finally have under-the-sink storage for those potatoes and roots.
 This type of vegetables need to be stored somewhere cool and dark, but what to put them in?
-Well, buckets like these are great for this purpose and gives you more items with designated space.
+Well, buckets like these are great for this purpose and give you more items with designated space.

-Another DIY that can become a helpful tool is to turn your empty kitty litter jugs into a holder for cord spools.
+Another helpful tip is to turn your empty kitty litter jugs into a spool or holder for electrical cords.
 Whether it be Christmas lights or a hefty electric cord, you will be able to easily store them away while doing the future you a favor.

 Cords can be so tricky to wrap up in an organized way.
-That’s why people like to spool them and store them away.
-This allows for the cords to be easily used next time.
-Saving your time and fighting against the clutter that garages tend to collect.
+That’s why people like to spool them before storing them.
+This allows for the cords to be easily accessed by saving time and combating the clutter that garages tend to collect.

 Our Popular Articles: